Kimberley Davies

 Kimberley Davies (born 20 February 1973) is an Australian actress and model, known for playing Annalise Hartman on the Australian television soap opera Neighbours from 1993 until 1996.

 Early life

-Davies was born in Ballarat, Victoria, where her father worked as a baker.
+Davies was born in Ballarat, where her father worked as a baker.
 She moved to Melbourne when she was 13 years old.
 She was spotted by an agent from Chadwick Models while she was holidaying on the Gold Coast.
 Davies was offered a modelling contract, which she initially turned down.
 However, after completing a photoshoot for Mode, she signed with Chadwick and stopped her commerce studies at the University of Melbourne.